 Cleaning your Mac desktop

-The last stage is desktop cleanup and Declutter is the right app for the job.
+The last stage is desktop cleanup and Spotless is the right app for the job.
 If your desktop is covered with files, they might get lost in the new system, or interfere with the upgrade process.
-It’s a rule of thumb to have your Mac in order before rolling an upgrade, so get Declutter and stash those files into neat folders.
+It’s a rule of thumb to have your Mac in order before rolling an upgrade, so get Spotless and stash those files into neat folders.

 Important: Back up your data